RyanCCollins/restaurant-reviewer/app/src/components/RestaurantHours/README.md

 ### Other Information
-Presentational component that uses the built in grommet accordian components.
+Presentational component that uses the built in grommet accordion components.